proton-charge/positron-website/src/pages/index.md

           quick, responsive and agile attitude is a must.

-          At Positron we never stop learning, adapting and riding the waves of change.
+          At UpQuark we never stop learning, adapting and riding the waves of change.
         actions:
           - label: Learn More